 Painting a ceiling is the first job you should tackle when painting an entire room, ensuring that if you splash any paint elsewhere in the room, it won't ruin a new paint job on the walls and woodwork.

 - Paint rollers and roller trays

 - Dust sheets

 - Painter/Masking tape

 What Prep Do I Need to Do Before Painting a Ceiling?

-If you can’t, move all furniture to one side of the room and cover with dust sheets.
-You will need to cover the floor as well to stop any paint getting on the carpet, floorboards or tiles.
+Of course, this isn't always possible.
+In this case, move furniture to one side of the room and cover it with dust sheets.
+You'll need to use dust sheets or another form of floor protector to avoid paint getting on the carpet, floorboards or tiles.

 2. Clean and sand the surface

 If the ceiling is smooth and only has a few coats of paint, it just needs a brush over to get rid of any debris, cobwebs and dust.